chronoscz/Fairtris/README.md

 - it is fully portable, no installation required,
 - and many more!

-More detailed information on how to use the game and its mechanics can be found further in this document.
+More detailed information on how to handle the game and its mechanics can be found further in this document.

 # First launch